N3zzar/HR-Analysis-Project/README.md

 ---
 ## INTRODUCTION
 This is a personal project that i decided to work on to cap off everything I've learnt in PowerBI so far.
-It is a dataset in the HR Domain which i am passionate about because it helps bridge the gap between my two interests - Finding patterns and understanding humans.
+It is a dataset in the HR Domain which I am passionate about because it helps bridge the gap between my two interests - Finding patterns and understanding humans.
 It will serve as a reference if I should be asked for projects that I've done that I'm passionate about.

 ---